rkaldung/otrs4-docker/README.md

 * http://DOCKERHOST:PORT/otrs/index.pl (Agent Interface)
 * http://DOCKERHOST:PORT/otrs/customer.pl (Customer Interface)

-The OTRS root user is "root@localhost", so is the password.
+The OTRS root user is "root@localhost", the password is root.
 **Please change this values in production!**

 Replace DOCKERHOST with the IP / Hostname of your Docker Server.